armalik/fig-standards/accepted/PSR-2-coding-style-guide.md

 - There MUST NOT be a hard limit on line length; the soft limit MUST be 120 characters; lines SHOULD be 80 characters or less.

+- There MUST be one blank line after the opening `<?php` tag in files containing only PHP.

 - There MUST be one blank line after the `namespace` declaration, and there MUST be one blank line after the block of `use` declarations.